 A-3.1 Iso-propyl Alcohol-Hexane Mixture

-Mix 60 volumes of reagent grade isopropyl alcohol and 40 volumes of commercial hexane.
+Mix 60 volumes of reagent grade iso-propyl alcohol and 40 volumes of commercial hexane.

 A-3.2 Complexing Reagent

-Pipette 2 ml of 3-amino-l-propanol and 10 ml of glacial acetic acid into a 100 ml volumetric flask, cool to room temperature, and dilute to volume with dimethyl formamide (N-N dimethyl formamide, redistilled between 152 to 153 °C).
+Pipette 2 ml of 3-amino-l-propanol and 10 ml of glacial acetic acid into a 100 ml volumetric flask, cool to room temperature, and dilute to volume with dimethyl formamide (N-N dimethyl formamide, redistilled between 152 °C to 153 °C).
 This reagent is stable for one week after preparation.

-NOTE:- 3-amino-1-propanol may be redistilled if coloured.
+NOTE — 3-amino-1-propanol may be redistilled if coloured.
 Its boiling point is 188 °C, and it may be conveniently distilled under water pump vacuum.

 A-3.3 Aniline